French business under no illusions about challenges in home market

 The shrinking construction sector, meanwhile, is facing a predicted 10-12 percent slide in sales of new homes this year, with Standard & Poor’s forecasting a 3 percent drop in house prices after a 2 percent dip in 2013.

-Builders Bouygues, Vinci and Eiffage have all been pinning their hopes on orders abroad while focusing on higher-margin projects at home.
+Builders Bouygues (BOUY.PA), Vinci (SGEF.PA) and Eiffage (FOUG.PA) have all been pinning their hopes on orders abroad while focusing on higher-margin projects at home.
 Bouygues, for example, is revamping the Ritz Hotel in Paris.

 Vinci and Eiffage acknowledged that a large chunk of their domestic revenue came from public projects, notably a high-speed railway linking the central city of Tour to Bordeaux on the west coast.